chintan-sh/chintan-sh.github.io/_projects/sample.md

 skills: ["Python", "TDD"]
 ---

-Sample is a python project hosted on git
+Sample is a python project hosted on GitHub.